 On the Azure Database Migration Service screen, select Create.

-On the Create Migration Service screen, specify a name for the service, the subscription, and a new or existing resource group.
+On Create Migration Service, specify a name for the service, the subscription, and a new or existing resource group.

-Select the location in which you want to create the instance of the Azure Database Migration Service.
+Select the location in which you want to create the instance of Azure Database Migration Service.

-Select an existing virtual network (VNET) or create a new one.
+Select an existing virtual network or create a new one.

-The VNET provides the Azure Database Migration Service with access to the source MongoDB instance and the target Azure Cosmos DB account.
+The virtual network provides Azure Database Migration Service with access to the source MongoDB instance and the target Azure Cosmos DB account.

-For more information about how to create a VNET in the Azure portal, see the article Create a virtual network using the Azure portal.
+For more information about how to create a virtual network in the Azure portal, see Create a virtual network by using the Azure portal.